aguerrero232/artificial-intelligence-group-final-project/README.md

 ## Reinforcement Learning Results

 After training the Unity agent over 500,000 steps over 3786.616 seconds.
 The agent attained a mean reward of 0.990 with a standard deviation of 0.099.
 The agent collected x and z position, and velocity data from the environment and plotted the data to show the agent’s path.
 Initially, the agent was slow and moved randomly.
 After training the agent, it began to learn to control its movement and velocity where it would make mistakes by either going to fast and falling off the edge of the floor then after several thousand steps, it would learn to avoid falling off the edge of the floor and hit the target.
 At the end of training the agent learned to precisely control its own movement and velocity to avoid falling off the edge of the floor while also hitting the target confirming that the agent operates as it is intended.

-## Hypothesis

-How does reinforcement learning work affect the rovers to learn to traverse the environment?

-##